 A shriek of rage and a loud bang came from the other end of the Great Hall.
 Ginny saw three bodies fly through the air and crash to the floor.
 The shriek had come from Voldemort, who was in the center of a large circle of people.
 Ginny looked around and saw no Death Eaters standing, but to her amazement there were dozens of house–elves around the room, some with bloody knives and cleavers in their hands; she could also see centaurs waving their bows, shouting and stamping their hooves.

 A Shield Charm appeared in front of Voldemort, and Harry was standing there, and the room erupted in cries of “Harry!” and “He’s alive!”
 Hermione grabbed Ginny’s arm, an expression of total joy spreading across her face.
-Ginny just looked at her and smiled.
+Ginny just looked at her.
 “I knew he wasn’t gone,” she whispered.
 “I always knew.”

 The room went totally silent, and Ginny turned to see what was happening.